-Bouillabaisse is a traditional Provençal fish stew originating from the port city of Marseille.
+Bouillabaisse A La Marseillaise is a traditional Provençal fish stew originating from the port city of Marseille.

-The distinctive flavors of a bouillabaisse broth include saffron, which also gives it its orange color, orange zest, and fennel.
+The distinctive flavours of a bouillabaisse broth include saffron, which also gives it its orange colour, orange zest, and fennel.

 Use firm fish for fillets such as sea bass, red mullet, haddock, halibut, cod, or conger.
 Small whole fish can be added as well.
 Also traditional are mussels, squid, and crab.

 Like many culinary classics, bouillabaisse started out humbly.
 Once a cheap meal for hungry French fishermen, now it’s considered a feast fit for a king.

 - 2 baby fennel

 - 60 ml extra virgin olive oil

 - 2 leeks white part only, finely chopped